-While high end sushi can be had in various major cities around the world, real omakase tempura restaurants are virtually non-existent outside Japan, which makes it an even more unmissable experience in our view while you’re in Tokyo.
+While high end sushi can be had in various major cities around the world, fine omakase tempura restaurants are virtually non-existent outside Japan, which makes it an even more unmissable experience in our view while you’re in Tokyo.

-We’d also argue that unlike Michelin-starred sushi, where pricing can venture into the sort of three figure pricing range that elicits four letter words, tempura tends to be a more affordable affair.
+We’d also argue that unlike sushi, where pricing can venture into the sort of three figure pricing range that makes you spit four letter words, tempura tends to be a more affordable affair.

 Where to eat tempura: Tenmatsu, Nihonbashi

 A recent find and conveniently located just north of the Nihonbashi bridge, Tenmatsu ticked all the boxes for us as far as tempura restaurants go.

-We loved chatting with friendly chef and smiling waitstaff, the cosy atmosphere without the stuffy formality of more top-end establishments, and of course the excellent tempura.
+We loved chatting with the friendly chef and smiling waitstaff, the cosy atmosphere without the stuffy formality of really upmarket establishments, and of course the excellent tempura.

-Various meal formats are available, ranging from simple tendon (tempura on a rice bowl) sets at lunch, to the most elaborate omakase option.
+Various meal formats are available.
+They range from simple tendon (tempura on a rice bowl) sets at lunch, to the most elaborate omakase option.

 If choosing the omakase menu, the ingredients are selected by the chef.
-One by one ingredients are carefully fried and served a piece at a time over the course of the meal on to a paper-lined plate in front of you as they emerge from the fryer.
-Each morsel is so finely fried at Tenmatsu they barely leave a trace of oil on the paper they rest on.
+One by one ingredients are carefully fried and served a piece at a time on to a paper-lined plate in front of you as they emerge from the fryer.
+Each morsel is so finely fried at Tenmatsu they barely leave a trace of oil on the paper.

 Prices are very reasonable, with meal options to suit all ranges of budgets.